phaseLineStudios/Operational-Command/docs/game/scripts/ai/MovementAgent.md

 Uses base speed modified by PathGrid cell weight and terrain lines/areas.

-Pathfinding grid (provide in inspector or at runtime).

 If true, agent waits for grid build_ready before pathing.

 Master switch for all debug drawing.